Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 14 September 2025 20.25.21 UTC
+- WIB: Minggu, 14 September 2025 21.23.24 UTC
-- WITA: Minggu, 14 September 2025 21.25.21 UTC
+- WITA: Minggu, 14 September 2025 22.23.24 UTC
-- WIT: Minggu, 14 September 2025 22.25.21 UTC
+- WIT: Minggu, 14 September 2025 23.23.24 UTC

 Kutipan Inspiratif:
-"A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing."
+"Success is no accident.
+It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do."

-Kategori: motivational
+Kategori: success